Top 4 Password Blunders And How Thycotic Can Help

 A. SECRET SERVER – SECURE PASSWORD VAULT

 Do you like the sound of a place where passwords can reside safe and sound, protected with strong encryption, and backed by scalable high-availability options with simple recovery procedures, all available through secure access with nothing more than a browser?
 Sound like password Nirvana?
-Well it’s easily achievable with Secret Server.
+Well it’s easily achievable with Secret Server password management software.